Offcutts: History

 "Break It Down" was listed at No. 90 on the Triple J Hottest 100, 2003 by radio listeners.
 Bender described the track, "the song's actually about the feeling of rocking out.
 We've always made music like 'Break It', but I had no idea it was going to be played on (radio station) Nova or Video Hits.
 I just didn't want it to be a love song, but I didn't want it to be 'Rock'n'roll ain't dead' either.
 I wanted it to be a bit ambiguous, but also with raw sentiment, so people could just tune straight into it and go, 'I don't know what it means, but it rocks'."
 The band received international recognition when it was chosen as the theme music behind Sony PlayStation games and included in a major ad campaign screening during the American Super Bowl.
 "Break It Down (James Brown)" was selected for inclusion on the 2003 Triple J Hottest 100 compilation.

 Their debut album, Thrift Shop Boutique, was released on 3 May 2004, which is a compilation of their "best musical moments to date.
 Featuring hits such as 'Break It (Down James Brown)', 'Hips' and the new single 'We Get' as well as 3 brand new tracks."

 In late 2004 Offcutts returned to the studio to work on their first studio album.
 In the meantime the group shared, with their fans, samplers via the release of advanced versions and rare collectables on a set of four EPs, The Singles Society, which spanned six months, starting in 2005.
 Radio stations added "The Lake", from the third instalment, to their play lists, which was critically acclaimed in the local press.
 Tracks by the group appeared on the soundtrack of the 2005 feature film, Aurora Borealis (starring Juliette Lewis and Donald Sutherland).

 Offcutts decided to strip it all back for their full length offering, What Happened Don't Lie (March 2007).
 The lead single, "Stand Back" (October 2006), and the subsequent single, "Cold Morning Happiness", were added to Triple J's play list.
 The band split in late 2008.

 Tom Spender issued a six-track EP, Modern Pest, under the name Spender in July 2013, which includes the track, "Hotel Home" with vocals by Gotye.
 Spender explained, "We recorded it two weeks before the release of 'Somebody That I Used to Know'.
 Literally, two weeks.
 I packed up my gear and said 'good luck, and I'll be in touch, speak to you soon'.
 And then he exploded.
 It's been an amazing journey following his rise."

 Spender joined with Mama Kin to form Mama Kin Spender.
-They released their debut album Golden Magnetic in 2018 and it was nominated for the 2018 ARIA Award for Best Hard Rock/Heavy Metal Album.
+They released their debut album Golden Magnetic in 2018 and it was nominated for the 2018 ARIA Award for Best blues and roots.